 She also differentiated Security Incidents and Data Breaches to give a better understanding of the two.
 And then provided requirements, reportorial requirements, and penalties regarding the DTA.

-Lastly, she gave the NPC Data Privacy Accountability and Compliance Checklist for organizations to better understand how to comply with the DTA.
+Lastly, she gave the Data Privacy Act for organizations to better understand how to comply with the DTA.

 Building a Culture of Cybersecurity and Data Privacy in the Workplace